bihealth/sodar-core-legacy/docs/source/dev_sodar_core.rst

 System Installation
 -------------------

-First you need to install OS dependencies, PostgreSQL 9.6 and Python3.6.
+First you need to install OS dependencies, PostgreSQL >=9.6 and Python >=3.7.

 .. code-block:: console